-- Requires access to the back of the surface

-- Supported surface thickness: 1 ~ 10 mm

-- Supported lens hole diameter: 6 ~ 23 mm

-- Camera cable length: 12 meters

-- If there is another surface behind the back of the surface, must have space in between of at least be 25 mm

-- Mounting location of camera and the main unit can be separate
+- · Requires access to the back of the surface - Supported surface thickness: 1 ~ 10 mm - Camera cable length: 12 meters - Mounting location of camera and the main unit can be separate

-Step 1: Install the Flush Mount
+Step 1: Drill the Hole

-- Attach the bundled Flush Mount drill template sticker on the target installation surface.
-Mark the area where the flush mount should me mounted. - 2.
-Drill the lens hole (6~23 mm).
-The hole diameter will depend on how much of the lens will appear from the other side of the surface.
+- 1. Attach the bundled Flush Mount drill template sticker on the target installation surface. - 2.
+Mark the screw holes and the perimerter where to mount the flush mount. - 3.
+Drill the lens hole.

-3. After drilling the lens hole, remove the drill template.
+4. After drilling the lens hole, remove the drill template.